true-myth/true-myth/README.md

 There are other great functional programming libraries out there... so why not just use one of them?

+Note that much of the content between these sections is the same; it's presented as is so you can simply read the section appropriate to the library you're comparing it with.

 ### Folktale?

 Folktale has an API a lot like this one, as you'll see when perusing the docs.